Global warming, lunch, or your next vacation… it’s all fair game.

 Us (on our knees).

-The meditations in that manual were designed for oral transmission
+The manual's meditations were intended for oral transmission in an

-in an encounter called sina-ba-sina in Persian, which
+encounter called sina-ba-sina in Persian, which depending on

-depending on the translation, is either from “breast to breast” or
+the translation, is either from “breast to breast” or “heart to

-“heart to heart.”
-The teacher and his student—the lover and his
+heart.”
+The teacher and his student—the lover and his beloved—are

-beloved—are on the floor, seated as if in prayer on their knees.
+on the floor, seated as if in prayer on their knees.
+But rather

-But rather than facing Mecca, the arched mihrabs in their
+than facing Mecca, the arched mihrabs in their shared prayer

-shared prayer rug (if there was one) point to each other.
-In
+rug (if there was one) point toward each other.
+The also manual

 Sitting knee to knee